Hugius/FabiEngine3D/doc/FABSCRIPT.md

 - Use a `LOOP` statement if you want to run a block of code multiple times.
 - You can exit a loop using the `BREAK` statement.
 - You can skip a loop iteration by using the `CONTINUE` statement.
-- There is a maximum of 1000 iterations per loop.
+- the maximum iterations per loop is 1000.

 ### 9.2 Example Code